Okafor-Ifeanyi/Chat-rooms/README.md

 Chat-rooms

-Ever wondered how Whatsapp or other social media where programmed, well this is a really small draft of how things go on there.
+Ever wondered how Whatsapp or other social media platforms where programmed, well this is a really small draft of how things go on there.

 This web app is based on creating a chat space for people in groups called rooms.
 No authentication what so ever you only identify the room your tring to